-At the same time, we compared the optimization results of various models using the traditional method with those of the SFSDSA model, as shown in table 2.
+At the same time, we compared the optimization results of various models using the traditional method with those of the SFSDSA model, as shown in Table 2.

 Figure 11 is the diagram of the mine where the exploration experiment was conducted.
-The red thick curve is the actual mine vein curve.
-A data collection survey line, which is the southwest-northeast pink curve shown in the figure, is designed with seven points marked as number 1 to 7 along it, and the distance between each point is 50 meters.
+The thick red curve is the actual mine vein curve.
+A data collection survey line, which is the southwest-northeast pink curve shown in the figure, is designed with seven points marked as number 1 to 7 along it, and the distance between each point is 50 m.

-In the data analysis, we analyzed the first 50 points in the second field which collected in actual mine.
-The early signal of the secondary field is stronger than later, and it is not easy be disturbed by the noises.
-So in the Figure 12, we take out the later

-10 21 points in each collection point, which is used for further analysis.
-Figure 12 (a) is extracted time-domain order waveforms formed by the actual data acquired at the seven collection points at the same time.
-Figure 12 (b) extracted time-domain order waveforms formed by the data denoised by SFSDSA model.
-By comparing the two images in Figure 12, it can be clearly seen that the curves in Figure 12(a) have obvious intersections, and the intersections in Figure 12(b) can't be seen almost.
-In transient electromagnetic method, the intersected curve can't indicates the deeper underground geological information.
-It can
+In the data analysis, we analyzed the first 50 points in the second field, which were collected in the actual mine.
+The early signal of the secondary field is stronger than the later one, and it is not easily disturbed by the noises.
+So in Fig. 12 we take out the later 21 points in each collection point, which are used for further analysis.
+Figure 12a shows extracted time-domain order waveforms formed by the actual data acquired at the seven collection points at the same time.
+Figure 12b shows extracted time-domain order waveforms formed by the data denoised by the SFSDSA model.